Cornell-Genomics-Facility/checkMyIndex/README.md

 ## Rscript command line

 *checkMyIndex* can be executed calling `checkMyIndex.r` with `Rscript`.
 As `checkMyIndex.r` sources `global.r`, both files must be placed in the same directory.
-Here are 4 examples using either `inputIndexesExample.txt` or `index24-i7.txt` and `index24-i5.txt`:
+Here are 4 examples using `6060-poolA-testCheckMyIndex.txt`:

-* List of 9 indexes for 9 samples distributed on 3 lanes with the two-channel XLEAP-SBS Illumina chemistry:
+* List of 27 indexes for 27 samples distributed on 3 lanes with the two-channel XLEAP-SBS Illumina chemistry:

-`Rscript checkMyIndex.r --inputFile7=inputIndexesExample.txt -C X -n 9 -m 3`
+`Rscript checkMyIndex.r --inputFile7=6060-poolA-testCheckMyIndex -C X -n 27 -m 9`

-* List of 12 indexes for 12 samples distributed on 4 lanes with the four-channel Illumina chemistry using each lane combination only once:
+* List of 27 indexes for 27 samples distributed on 3 lanes with the four-channel Illumina chemistry using each lane combination only once:

-`Rscript checkMyIndex.r --inputFile7=inputIndexesExample.txt -C 4 -n 12 -m 3 -u lane`
+`Rscript checkMyIndex.r --inputFile7=6060-poolA-testCheckMyIndex -C 4 -n 27 -m 9 -u lane`

-* List of 12 indexes for 12 samples distributed on 4 lanes with the two-channel Illumina chemistry using each index only once:
+* List of 27 indexes for 27 samples distributed on 3 lanes with the two-channel original SBS Illumina chemistry using each index only once:

-`Rscript checkMyIndex.r --inputFile7=inputIndexesExample.txt -C 2 -n 12 -m 3 -u index`
+`Rscript checkMyIndex.r --inputFile7=6060-poolA-testCheckMyIndex -C 2 -n 27 -m 9 -u index`

-* List of 24 dual-indexes for 24 samples distributed on 2 lanes with the two-channel Illumina chemistry:
+* List of 27 dual-indexes for 27 samples distributed on 3 lanes with the two-channel original SBS Illumina chemistry:

-`Rscript checkMyIndex.r --inputFile7=index24-i7.txt --inputFile5=index24-i5.txt -C 2 -n 24 -m 12`
+`Rscript checkMyIndex.r --inputFile7=6060-poolA-testCheckMyIndex -C 2 -n 27 -m 9`

 The help page of the script can be displayed running the following command: